brettshollenberger/hogbase/documentation/add-actions.md

 ## Task

-We're going to add a set of common `actions` that our landing pages use.
-These are for the pricing page.
+We're going to add useSignup as a shared hook.

 ## Implementation